SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload_Geneious_plugin.rst

 The Geneious Prime’s GenBank Submission plugin tool utilizes BankIT to submit sequences to GenBank for all DNA barcode markers **excluding** metazoan (multicellular) COI or rRNA sequences such as 18S, 16S, 23S, 28S, ITS1, ITS2, etc. which must be submitted using the :ref:`GBsubport-link`.

-The easiest way to install the plugin is within Geneious Prime.
+The easiest way to install the plugin is from the Geneious Prime Menu Bar.
 Go to Tools > Plugins.
 A *Preferences* window will pop up.
 In the top “Available Plugins” section, scroll to the “GenBank Submission” plugin.

 .. image:: /images/plugin_list.png
   :align: center